 Grab some “treasures” from your recycling bin and make your own personalized, budget-friendly pocket journal out of a cereal box.

 Today is day three!
 So, stop back by each day this week for more inspiration.
 And check out the Day One Projects and Day Two Projects!
-And for the round-up of 31 of the BEST Recycled Crafts and Upcycled Inspiration click the link and save the pin!
+The round-up of 31 of the BEST Recycled Crafts and Upcycled Inspiration click the link and save the pin!

 Thanks for stopping by!